FrontEndFoxes/curriculum/workshop/README.md

 We do more than full day workshops!
 We also can help with your conference's diversity offerings - just contact us at [info@vuevixens.org](mailto:info@vuevixens.org).
 We also have chapters worldwide; find us at [VueVixens.org](https://vuevixens.org).
 :::

 These workshops are designed to help people get better acquainted with both Vue.js for both web and mobile development.
-3/4 of a standard workshop day is spent on the web, and 1/4 on mobile.
 Below is an interview with Jen and Evan You, creator of Vue, and Igor Randjelovic, creator of NativeScript-Vue, giving the background and history of the projects.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jFsmrudIFmI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>